-Use this calculator to easily solve ratio equations.
+Use this ratio calculator to easily solve ratio equations.
 Enter the first ratio and one number from the second ratio, in order to compute the other.
 Easy aspect ratio calculation.

 What is a ratio?